rwojsznis/navidrome-listenbrainz-jams/docs/behavior.md

 1. **Discover** — fetch every *configured* feed and upsert its entries/tracks into the SQLite store (idempotent; see below).
-2. **Process** each active playlist through three phases:
+2. **Assemble (fast pass, across *all* playlists)** — for each pending playlist:
    1. **Resolve** — look up each unplaced track in Navidrome (MusicBrainz recording-id match, else fuzzy; see *Matching strategy*) and mark the ones found.
-   2. **Create / backfill** — create the Navidrome playlist (or add newly resolved tracks to the existing one).
+   2. **Create / backfill** — create the Navidrome playlist (or add newly resolved tracks to the existing one), then re-read its actual contents to confirm what landed (see *Honest placed count*).
-   3. **Download** — for tracks still missing, advance the slskd download state machine (search → enqueue → poll → import).
+3. **Download (slow pass, across *all* playlists)** — for tracks still missing, advance the slskd download state machine (search → enqueue → poll → import).

-Phases 1–2 are fast; phase 3 is the slow part and is rate-limited (below).
+The two passes run **across all playlists**, not playlist-by-playlist: every playlist is assembled first, then every playlist downloads.
+This matters because the download pass is slow (each slskd search can wait 75–105s) — doing it per-playlist would let one busy playlist starve fast backfills/re-syncs elsewhere.
+The assemble pass is cheap; the download pass is the slow part and is rate-limited (below).
 All state is persisted, so a restart resumes exactly where it left off — nothing is re-downloaded.

 If a tick takes longer than `poll_interval`, ticks simply run back-to-back (the timer coalesces) — they never overlap.